hkarl/propgen/docsource/usage.rst

   table environment is generated, if you want that, you can simply enclose the Wiki table with the corresponding LaTeX commands, they are passed through unhindered.

+  Alternatively, for long tables that need to be split over multiple pages, you can also use:

+     ## XTABULAR: c|p{0.2\textwidth}|r #

+  This will generate an xtabular (from the xtab package) instead of a tabular environment.
+The necessary topcaption, tablehead etc. commands have to be inserted before the actual table.

+  It can also be convenient to add a {\small before, and a } after the actual table.

 - Some attempts are made to maintain special characters.
 In particular:

+  - Some effort is made to deal with ampersand characters &.
+However, they are hard to do since they serve as separators in plain LaTeX, and since entering plain LaTeX code should be possible (e.g., for complicated tables), they cannot simply all be escaped.
+The current compromises is a follows:

+    - Ampersands that are surrounded (!) by white space are escaped, e.g., turned into \& and are typeset thus by LaTeX as an ampersand mark.

+    - Ampersands without spaces around them are passed through unmodified, unescaped.

+    The upshoot is this:

+    - Users have to be told (and this usually fails) that for abbreviations like R&D (when no space is desired), they have to enter R\&D!
+This often fails when users are not familiar with LaTeX.

+    - Users familiar with LaTeX, on the other hand, are likely to write "bla \& bla", since they know that ampersands have to be escaped.
+This should work, but tread careful here nonetheless.

+    - If you need the ampersand as LaTeX's control character, then you must not use space around them.
+If space is absolutely necessary, you could try something like "bla {}&{} bla", but I have no idea whether this works as desired.

   - Boldface markup is recognized

   - Italics markup as well